Carrie is a playwright. These are some plays she wrote. Many of these scripts are available here on The New Play Exchange:

 VARIOUS SHORT PLAYS:

-- Gutted, finalist for 2017 Heideman Award, National Ten-Minute Play Contest at Actors Theatre of Louisville
+- Gutted, finalist for 2017 Heideman Award, National Ten-Minute Play Contest at Actors Theatre of Louisville, received January 2017 production for

 - Reversing the Flow of Shit, 2009 Production, 7th Annual Big Shoulders Festival, American Theatre Company, Chicago, IL. dir.
 Jesse Young